joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 == Changelog ==

 = v2.2.6 (??/??/2017) =
+* Improvements
+	- Increased stability for internal payment process.
 * Bug fixes
+	- Not showing ticket button when payment method is not applicable;
 	- Removed unused snippet from ticket solution, handling an unexpected warning.

 = v2.2.5 (08/05/2017) =